-- Sample Complaint, Failure to Pay Rent Form (DC-CV-082): The complaint must be completed by the landlord or their lawyer, and include the reason/s for eviction.
+- Sample Complaint, Failure to Pay Rent Form (DC-CV-082): The act of filing a complaint must be completed by the landlord or their lawyer, and include the reason/s for eviction.

-- The eviction must take place within 60 days after the court orders the Warrant of Restitution, and you must file the request for such a Warrant within 60 days of the court’s original judgment.
-The eviction cannot take place on a Sunday or holiday.
+- The eviction must occur within 60 days after the court orders the Warrant of Restitution, and you must file the request for such a Warrant within 60 days of the court’s original judgment.
+Eviction proceedings cannot take place on a Sunday or holiday.

 Eviction Information for Maryland Landlords and Tenants

 The Maryland court system provides online legal help and has a section devoted to housing issues.
 Maryland Legal Aid also offers several brochures on housing issues that can be useful to review for landlords and tenants alike.